Why Insuring Electric Vehicles May Cost More

-Of course, this same issue applies to expensive gas-powered vehicles as well, be it a luxury sedan or a huge SUV, but when comparing similar vehicle types and similar trim lines, a vehicle being electric makes it inherently more expensive.
+Of course, this same issue applies to expensive gas-powered vehicles, be it a luxury sedan or a huge SUV, but when comparing similar vehicle types and trim lines, the electric vehicle is inherently more expensive.

-Because EVs are new and represent a small fraction of the marketplace, there simply isn’t enough data yet to paint a clear picture of the insurance risk.
-This can lead to seemingly wild swings in premium costs because insurance companies are trying to find the sweet spot between covering their risk and offering attractive insurance quotes.
+Because EVs are new and represent a small fraction of the marketplace, there isn’t enough data to paint a clear picture of the insurance risk.
+This can lead to large variations in premium costs.
+Insurance companies are trying to find the sweet spot between covering their risk and offering attractive insurance quotes.

-As EVs assumedly become a larger part of the car market, and as insurance companies collect more data about EV drivers, insurance premiums should settle and perhaps decrease.
+As EVs become a larger part of the car market, and as insurance companies collect more data about EV drivers, insurance premiums should stabilize and perhaps decrease.
 Insurance companies are likely to develop EV-specific insurance products, and some even may specialize solely in EV coverage.

 Insurance, of course, is just one factor to consider when shopping for an EV.
 According to AAA research on the overall costs of owning an EV compared to a gas-powered vehicle, there are savings to be found on fuel costs, maintenance and more.
 As with almost any insurance-related issue, chatting with your insurance agent will provide you with invaluable insight when making your final decision.